volunteermatch/email-stats/EmailLogCleanup/README.md

 1. The first step is to login to the console with your IAM role connected to the VolunteerMatch account.
 2. Under "Services", click Lambda, or search for it in the search bar.
-3. The name of the function is "dev-emailcleanup".
+3. The name of the function is "dev-csvcleanup".
 4. Once on the function page you will see under the "Designer" pane that the EventBridge triggers the function.
 The EventBridge trigger consists of a rule that can be changed, and it determines how often the function runs.